gourmet/platform/README.md

 * security
 * session

 This makes configuration a little more organized (compared to a single bloated file) and easily accessible using your IDE's fuzzy finder (try typing 'log' in the fuzzy finder, the first matching file should the log config file).

+_To reduce the # of requires, a build process should concatenate all these and use the resulting file in production.
+It has yet to be implemented._

 ### Quick Tips